chazeprasad/slate/source/includes/api/alert/_update.md

 }
 ```

-This endpoint retrieves a specific Alert.
+This endpoint updates a specific Alert.

 ### HTTP Request